 A misdiagnosis is never going to be a good thing.
 Unfortunately, there are times when the careless or negligent actions of a medical provider lead to a misdiagnosis that causes patient harm.
 When this occurs, victims should be able to secure compensation for what happened.
-At the Weitz Firm, our qualified and experienced misdiagnosis attorneys in Philadelphia want to look at some of the most commonly asked questions regarding this issue.
+At The Weitz Firm, LLC, our qualified and experienced misdiagnosis attorneys in Philadelphia want to look at some of the most commonly asked questions regarding this issue.
 Our team is always ready to help victims secure the compensation they deserve.

 According to researchers at Johns Hopkins University, medical mistakes are the third leading cause of death in the US.
 These researchers also say that diagnostic errors cause more patient harm than any other medical mistake.
 Some of the most common questions we receive related to a misdiagnosis in Philadelphia include: